 Lenders have armed themselves with better lending models and feel buoyed by the rising U.S. housing market.
 Banks are now making new concessions for borrowers with less-than-perfect credit; and for those with little or no home equity.

 If you're worried about getting turned down for a mortgage, it can't hurt you to apply.
-You may be surprised at what you find out.Click to see today's rates (May 26th, 2017)
+You may be surprised at what you find out.Verify your new rate (Nov 19th, 2017)

 Once per quarter, the Federal Reserve conducts a survey in which it asks its member banks about the current lending environment.
 The survey covers a wide range of loan types, both commercial and residential.

 The purpose of the Fed's survey is to discover what the consumer and business demand is for bank loans, and what's the banks' willingness to make such loans to those who apply.